AwoyoToyin/simple-crud/README.md

 > Run ‘npm install’ to download npm packages.

-Should npm fail to install packages,
-> Run ‘npm update’ to download npm packages.

 > Run sails lift to start the node server on port 1337.